merll/docker-map/docs/guide/containers/actions.rst

   specified in ``container_script_dir``).
 If it points to a directory, simply ``container_script_dir`` will be used in place of script path.
 * ``wait_timeout``: Maximum time to wait before logging and returning the container output.
-By default the waiting time set up for the container :attr:`~dockermap.map.config.ContainerConfiguration.stop_timeout` or for the client :attr:`~dockermap.map.config.ClientConfiguration.timeout` is used.
+By default the waiting time set up for the container :attr:`~dockermap.map.config.container.ContainerConfiguration.stop_timeout` or for the client :attr:`~dockermap.map.config.client.ClientConfiguration.timeout` is used.
 * ``container_script_dir``: Path to run the script from inside the container.
 The default is ``/tmp/script_run``.
 * ``timestamps`` and ``tail`` are simply passed through to the ``logs`` command of the `docker-py` client.
 They can be used to control the output of the script command.